Anti-monarchy protests in African kingdom eSwatini turn violent

 “I can hear gunshots and smell teargas.
 I do not know how I will get home, there is nothing in the bus rank, there is a strong presence of riot police and the army,” Vusi Madalane, a shop assistant in the capital Mbabane, said by telephone.

-Campaigners say the king has consistently evaded calls for meaningful reforms that would nudge eSwatini, which changed its name from Swaziland in 2018, in the direction of democracy.
-They also accuse him of using public coffers as a piggy bank, funding a lavish lifestyle off the backs of his 1.5 million subjects, most of them subsistence farmers.
+Masuku said a curfew had been imposed from 6 p.m. until 5 a.m., and that schools had been ordered closed.
+This was to curb “violence in several parts of the country perpetuated by an unruly crowd,” he said.

-“His Majesty King Mswati III is in the country and continues to lead in working with government to advance the Kingdom’s goals,” the statement from Masuku said.
-“We appeal for calm, restraint and peace from all emaSwati (eSwatini citizens).”
+Earlier, Reuters saw school children hurrying home on the outskirts of the capital.
+Witness Meluleki Simelane, 29, who is unemployed, said he saw two helicopters flying low over a protest to scatter a crowd in the town of Manzini.

-The 53-year-old king denies being an autocrat, and is impenitent about the lifestyle enjoyed by him and his fifteen wives, who between them occupy several state-funded palaces.
+The 53-year-old king denies being an autocrat, and is unapologetic about the lifestyle enjoyed by him and his 15 wives, who between them occupy several state-funded palaces.

 A spate of crackdowns, such as the arrest of opposition leaders and activists in 2019, has done little to discourage anti-monarchy sentiment in the former British protectorate.

-Reporting by Lunga Masuku; Writing by Tim Cocks; Editing by Raissa Kasolowsky and Peter Graff
+Reporting by Lunga Masuku, Writing by Tim Cocks, Editing by Raissa Kasolowsky, Peter Graff and Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.